Phone: (254) 750-5410

 Waco, TX 76707

-The Immunization Clinic offers all recommended vaccines for children and adults, including Typhoid and Yellow Fever for travelers.
+The Immunization Clinic offers all recommended vaccines for children and adults, including Typhoid.

 If you were bitten by an animal suspected to be a carrier of rabies, and are seeking a rabies shot, please refer to your physician’s office.
 Our clinic does not carry the rabies series.